 A 2011 study found that volunteering locally has an incredible social impact on local communities.
-Volunteerism has been shown to strengthen social connections, build strong, safe, and cohesive communities, enhance civic engagement and provide public goods and services that are not provided by the government.
+Volunteerism has been shown to strengthen social connections, build strong, safe, and cohesive communities, enhance civic engagement, and provide public goods and services that the government does not provide.
 Given that gaining government funding is a long and exhausting process, volunteering in your local community can create faster, proactive, and more direct change.

 Improve Your Mood

 There is no doubt that you’ll automatically feel happier after volunteering.
 Giving back to others out of the goodness of your heart delivers an extraordinary feeling.
-In fact, volunteering has been shown to lower rates of depression because it gives individuals a sense of meaning and purpose.
+In fact, volunteering has been shown to lower rates of depression and improve your mental health because it gives individuals a sense of meaning and purpose.

 Additionally, volunteerism has led to a concept known as the “Happiness Effect.”
 This was a concept developed by researchers at the London School of Economics who found that helping others kindles an increased amount of happiness.
 The study found that compared to those who never volunteered the odds of being “very happy” rose 7% among those who volunteered monthly and 12% for people who volunteered every two to four weeks.
 It becomes apparent that the more volunteer time you commit to, the happier you’ll likely be.